 About Feroz Shah Kotla

-Feroz Shah Tughlaq, ruler of the Delhi Sultanate, was a renowned builder.
+Feroz Shah Tughlaq, the ruler of the Delhi Sultanate, was a renowned builder.
 During his reign, Feroz Shah built several mosques, irrigation reservoirs, embankments, hunting lodges and colleges in and around Delhi.

 The monumental Feroz Shah Kotla fort was built in the 14th century.
 It must have been an opulent and massive fortress as is obvious from the ruins of palace rooms, mosque, baoli and other structures.
 Much of the fort’s structure was robbed in the 17th century to build Shahjahanbad.